-SUBTASK 5.5 - Resiliency Study.
+SUBTASK 5.3 - Resiliency Study.

 This study is intended to assess the current transportation system's vulnerabilities to major transportation incidents or weather-related hazards, the existence of alternative routes, and ability to recover.
 The MPO is working on requesting TTI assistance to develop a more detailed scope for this study that will help advance FHWA's efforts in working with MPOs to consider resilience in the transportation planning process.
-(To be conducted by consultant).